wp-slimstat/wp-slimstat/readme.txt

 * World Map: pan and zoom to get detailed visual information about your visitors
 * Custom Reports: bring your own report!

-= What are people saying about WP SlimStat? =
-* One of the 15+ Cool Free SEO Plugins for WordPress - [udesign](http://www.pixeldetail.com/wordpress/free-seo-plugins-for-wordpress/)
-* Great plugin and great support!
-Thanks for the author for his dedication to his product! - [mikolajek](http://wordpress.org/support/topic/a-must-have-2)
-* Thanks you for such an excellent plugin.
-I am using it to kick Jetpack out of all the wordpress installations that I manage for myself and others - [robertwagnervt](http://wordpress.org/support/topic/plugin-wp-slimstat-excellent-but-some-errors-on-activating)
-* WP SlimStat has been really good - I'm really pleased with it and am using it on 6 websites - [kieronam](http://wordpress.org/support/topic/plugin-wp-slimstat-possible-to-suppress-cookies?replies=5)
-* I like SlimStat very much and so I decided to use it instead of Piwik - [Joannes](http://wordpress.org/support/topic/plugin-wp-slimstat-slimstat-and-privacy)
-* I have a portal of twelve property agencies, where they list their properties with WP-Property, and they always asked if it was possible to get individual statistics per agency (regular WP users, something Jetpack can't do), and your plugin handled this nice and easy! - [Raphael Suzuki](http://wordpress.org/support/topic/plugin-wp-slimstat-excellent-but-some-errors-on-activating)
-* With JetPack, my page views are between zero or 20 on the average [..]
-With WP SlimStat I saw page views went up to an average of 200 per day for five days now and unique visitors are on the rise as well - [h2ofilters](http://wordpress.org/support/topic/plugin-wp-slimstat-why-does-is-data-different-from-jetpack-or-wpstats#post-2831769)
-* What i liked so much on your slimstats is the very accurate hourly realtime stats [quakesos](http://wordpress.org/support/topic/plugin-wp-slimstat-w3-total-cache#post-2043814)

 = Requirements =
-* Wordpress 3.1 or higher (it may not work on large multisite environments; some users have reported problems in accessing the configuration area with Wordpress 3.3.x or earlier)
+* Wordpress 3.1 or higher (it may not work on large multisite environments; some users have reported problems in accessing the configuration page under Wordpress 3.3.x or earlier)
 * PHP 5.1 or higher
 * MySQL 5.0.3 or higher
 * At least 5 MB of free web space